ee-leaf

 4. Extend your growing season

+Any list of tips for gardening in small spaces wouldn’t be complete without looking at how to extend the growing season.
 Using cold frames, hoops, or cloches can help you get your plants in earlier and keep them going longer to enjoy more delicious food from your garden.
 These small lightweight structures ensure more successful germination, new sprouts and seedlings are protected from late frosts, spring hailstorms and cold rains, and they can be moved from bed to bed as your planting schedule advances.
 A cloche or cold frame also protects new seedlings from birds, mice and small critters that may walk over your garden beds.

 garden cloche